This is my first attempt at an AU, or Alternate Universe.

 The huntress froze in place as the animal momentarily observed its surroundings before resuming to pick bark off of the tree before it.

 Holding her breath, Ruby reached into the quiver fastened to the back of her belt and quietly drew out a single steel arrow.
-Knocking it without taking her eyes off the beast, she then drew the bowstring back even slower.
+Nocking it without taking her eyes off the beast, she then drew the bowstring back even slower, the skin on her middle and index fingers toughened and calloused from years of archery.
 With her bow and the shafts of her arrows made from the black trees of Forever Fall, and her hooded cloak dyed blood red to match the year-round color of the forest's leaves, the huntress was engulfed in a sea of red and black.

-By the time the buck reacted to the twang of the bow, it was too late.
-Quickly firing another arrow into the dying animal's thick neck, Ruby knocked a third arrow before hurrying forward.
+By the time the buck reacted to the loud twang of the bow, it was too late.
+Quickly firing another arrow into the dying animal's thick neck, Ruby nocked a third arrow before hurrying forward.

 Bleeding profusely from the two fatal wounds in its neck, the deer gazed up weakly at the young huntress.
 With a quick inhale, she released the third arrow, swiftly ending the animal's life.
 After making sure it was dead, she removed the arrows and cleaned them with a cloth before walking away.
 She returned shortly later with her homemade sled in tow.

 While visibly shabby due to it being made out of scrap wood, it was sturdy as it was reliable.
 Pulling it to the side of the buck, she grabbed the buck's antlers and pulled with all her strength.
 At first the body refused to budge, but after several attempts, she finally managed to pull the massive beast onto her sled.